plausible/docs/docs/subdomain-hostname-filter.md

 ## Block traffic from unwanted hostnames

-Plausible [detects and blocks bot traffic out of the box](dashboard-faq.md#does-plausible-exclude-known-bots-and-spam-traffic).
-We filter out known referrer spam domains, we block traffic originating from data centers, and we detect and exclude unnatural traffic patterns.

 In some cases you may see unwanted or unexpected hostnames in your hostname list.
-These hostnames vary based on your traffic and on how you've built your site.
+These hostnames vary based on your traffic and on how you've built your site:

-One of the most common cases of unexpected hostnames would be a web translator or a similar service that proxies your site and modifies its content before it reaches the visitor.
+* One of the most common cases of unexpected hostnames would be a web translator or a similar service that proxies your site and modifies its content before it reaches the visitor.
 For instance, `translate.goog` is the hostname for visitors who view your content using Google Translate and `webcache.googleusercontent.com` is the hostname of visitors who view your site using the cache feature in Google's search results.

-On the other hand, if you’re using Netlify or a similar service to build your site, you may see `deploy-preview.netlify.app` or similar hostnames which are the deployments that allow you to preview changes to your site before making them live to the public.
+* On the other hand, if you’re using Netlify or a similar service to build your site, you may see `deploy-preview.netlify.app` or similar hostnames which are the deployments that allow you to preview changes to your site before making them live to the public.

+From our side, we [detect and block bot traffic out of the box](dashboard-faq.md#does-plausible-exclude-known-bots-and-spam-traffic).
+We filter out known referrer spam domains, we block traffic originating from data centers, and we detect and exclude unnatural traffic patterns.

-Our script automatically disables itself when running on localhost to reduce the recording of traffic from testing environments.
-You can also [exclude your internal traffic](https://plausible.io/docs/excluding) from being recorded in the dashboard to block and avoid any unwanted hostnames.
+And our script automatically disables itself when running on localhost to reduce the recording of traffic from testing environments.

+There are also some things you can do from your side to block traffic from unwanted hostnames:

+### Exclude internal traffic

+You can [exclude your internal traffic](https://plausible.io/docs/excluding) by IP address from being recorded in the dashboard.

+### Allow traffic from specific hostnames only

+If you prefer to only record traffic from specific hostnames (and block all the other traffic), you can do so in your site settings:

+* Visit the [site settings area](website-settings.md) for the dashboard in question
+* Choose "**Hostnames**" in the "**Shields**" entry in the left-hand menu
+* Then click on the "**Add Hostname**" button to add a new hostname to your allow list

+You can group your hostnames when adding them to the allow list:

+* `*.yourdomain.com` will record all traffic on all subdomains of `yourdomain.com` but won't record traffic of `yourdomain.com` itself
+2. `*yourdomain.com` will record all traffic on all subdomains of `yourdomain.com` and `yourdomain.com` traffic itself will be recorded too

+Once added to the allow list, we will start blocking traffic from all the other hostnames within a few minutes.
+You can add up to 30 different hostnames.

+You can see the list of all the hostnames that you're allowing the traffic from at any time.
+Click on the "Remove" button next to a hostname to remove it from the allow list.

 ## When to add a subdomain as a dedicated site